What Is Storage Insurance for Cars?

 When Should I Put My Car In Storage?

 The most important thing to remember about putting a vehicle in storage is to call your insurance agent to add coverage back on when it is going to be driven.
 Even if it is a one-time drive a short distance from your home to the body shop, call your insurance agent!
 The last thing you need is a collision with no car insurance coverage.

 It is not recommended to take a vehicle in and out of storage frequently.
-This is how mistakes get made.
+This frequent policy change is how mistakes get made.
 Storage insurance is best for seasonal savings.
 Trying to save a few bucks by switching coverage biweekly could cost you big if you forget and drive a vehicle without the proper coverage.

 Make smart decisions with your car insurance coverage.
 Reducing coverage when a vehicle is not in use is a great way to save money on car insurance.
 Use it to your advantage and remember to always check your coverage before heading out on the road for the first time.